llevier/vigrid/README.md

 # Vigrid

 ### Breaking new ###
-GNS3v3 (with Roles Based Access Control) can now be added to a Vigrid Master.<BR>
+<STRONG>GNS3v3 (with Roles Based Access Control)</STRONG> can now be added to a Vigrid Master server.<BR>
-An alternate hostname will be required so same Vigrid server can host the 2 GNS3 versions.<BR>
+An alternate hostname (to resolve) will be required so same Vigrid server can host both GNS3 versions.<BR>
-Please notice comments at end of script to configure your clients.<BR>
+Please consider comments at end of script to configure your clients.<BR>
 To proceed, just launch as root:
 <UL>
   <code>/home/gns3/vigrid/install/vigrid2-gns3v3-extension.sh</code><BR>
 </UL>

-<STRONG>Vigrid new release <A HREF="https://github.com/llevier/vigrid/tree/v1.2">v1.2, validated for Ubuntu 24LTS</A></STRONG>.
+<STRONG>Vigrid new release <A HREF="https://github.com/llevier/vigrid/tree/v1.2">v1.2</A>, validated for Ubuntu 24LTS</STRONG>.

 Vigrid is an extension to the GNS3 Hypervisor to turn it to a Cyber Range or a industrial training platform.